Post-Christmas Clean Upby Janine, Dec 2021

 Check out our article on how to clean your oven… properly!

 3. Replace old with new

 If you were on Santa’s nice list, you’ve probably received a selection of new items… perhaps new clothes, shoes, homeware etc. Rather than overwhelming your house with more ‘stuff’, operate a one in, one out system.

 For example, if you received a new pair of trainers then choose an old pair to donate to charity.

 This way, you will keep your home free from unnecessary clutter and have a ‘home’ for all your new gifts.

 2022 Christmas you will thank 2021 post-Christmas you for this next tip, and that’s… put your Christmas decorations away neatly and in an easy to manage manner.
 Wrap Christmas lights around a piece of cardboard to avoid tangles, organise baubles by colour, pack away decorations in an order that makes logistical sense for next year… basically, be mindful when you’re saying goodbye to Christmas 2021.

 5. Book yourself a New Year clean

 Once you’ve ‘de-Christmassed’ your home, you may want to consider booking in a deep clean with a professional.
 A New Year calls for a fresh start, and a full home scrub down can be the perfect way to start that process.

 All Well Polished cleaners are reliable, hardworking and experienced in the art of deep cleans.
 Let us give your home the shake up it needs ready to face 2022 and whatever challenges it brings!
-Click here to find your local office.
+Enter your postcode below to find your local office.